LexicalError/NASA/HW0/HW0.md

         3. Edit RSA keys list.
         4. Set IP to 127.0.0.1, port 443, and select private key file.
     2. Packet number 32.
-        1. Go to File>Export Objects>HTTP.
+        1. Go to File>Export Objects>HTTP (we see that the png is in packet number 32).
         2. Save image.
         Image:
         ![](img/NA3-2-2.png)